 For our feline patients: We are proud of our feline-friendly veterinary care and do our best to keep cats as calm as possible using fear-free and low-stress handling techniques.
 We do ask that you sequester your cat(s) in a bathroom or laundry room prior to our arrival.
 Extracting cats from underneath furniture in a bedroom or living room or from on top of kitchen cabinets is stressful for everyone involved!
 We can call or text you 15 minutes before our arrival if needed.

-We understand that healthcare can be frightening to many of our patients.
-We strive to work with those "difficult" patients with kindness and compassion.
-However, should a patient appear to be harmful to itself or cause harm to our staff, sedation will be recommended.
+We understand that even home visits can be frightening to some of our patients.
+We strive to work with all of our patients with kindness and compassion.
+However, should a pet appear to be harmful to itself or harmful to our staff, sedation will be recommended.

-Dr. Bailey may refer you to a specialist, or a veterinarian who has completed advanced studies in specialties such as internal medicine, opthomolgy or surgery.
-If your pet must undergo a procedure that requires hospitalization or general anesthesia, we will provide you with a list of area hospitals that we believe excel in patient care.
+Our veterinarians may refer you to a veterinary specialist, a veterinarian who has completed advanced studies in areas of medicine such as internal medicine, ophthalmology, or surgery.
+If your pet must undergo a procedure that requires hospitalization or general anesthesia, we will provide a list of area hospitals that we believe excel in patient care.